-Date Туре Content Week 1: 31 May - 4 June Seminar Introduction: What is history, and what is historiography?
-The first meeting will involve housekeeping matters, including an explanation of the major assessments and the dates due.
+Date Туре Content Week 1: 30 May - 3 June Seminar Introduction: What is history, and what is historiography?
+Tuesday class: the first meeting will involve housekeeping matters, including an explanation of the major assessments and the dates due.
 More importantly, we will come to be a practical and theoretical understanding of what historians do and what the different ways they do it collectively, 'historiography' are.
-Discussion posts on "What is your favourite quote about history or historians?"
-Week 2: 7 June - 11 Homework Course readings in Leganto June Seminar Professional history and public memory Professional historians are often treated by the public as ivory tower intellectuals who labour away on trivial topics in the deserved obscurity of dusty archives.
+Friday class: discussion posts on "What is your favourite quests about history or historians?" favourite quote about history or historians?"
+Assessment Discussion questions Week 2: 6 June - 10 June Seminar Professional history and public memory Professional historians are often treated by the public as ivory tower intellectuals who labour away on trivial topics in the deserved obscurity of dusty archives.
 Yet the public even these same critics harbour historical beliefs that are important to them and which they expect to be supported by historians and historical evidence.
 Frequently these cherished historical narratives conflict with what professional historians take (sometimes uncontroversially) as established facts.
 These conflicting understandings of the past occasionally come into the open, especially when stories foundational to cultural or national identity are updated according to professional standards in public fora, such as school curricula or museum exhibits.
 They raise questions about the historian's social role and duties.
 We will discuss the roles historians play in public in this seminar, focusing on the controversy over the so-called History Wars.
+Homework Course readings in Leganto Assessment Discussion questions Week 3: 13 June - 17 June Seminar Historical scholarship and advocacy Are historians subject to ethical standards beyond what is required for the publication of their work in peer-reviewed journals (e.g. truthful and complete reporting of primary evidence sources, logical argumentation, citation of influential or otherwise important secondary sources)?
+For example, should they publicly discuss issues only within their domain of scholarly expertise?
+Must they consider the social impact of their scholarly work in publishing on certain questions and/or using certain sources?
+Once it is published, do they bear any other responsibilities in describing it in public venues such as the courtroom?
+Homework Course readings in Leganto Assessment Discussion questions Week 4: 20 June - 24 June Seminar Marxism History from below Social history It is often said that "history is written by the winners".
+So, how do we approach history from the perspective of those who were disempowered and disenfranchised?
+How can we understand the lives of the subalterns of the past, even though they typically left no written records of their own?
+Homework Course readings in Leganto Workshop Presentation of your research proposal: topic, argument, bibliography.
+Feedback to be provided by the class.
+Assessment Discussion questions